Gary K. Clabaugh, Emeritus Professor of Education, La Salle University

 We also learned that in unity there is strength.
 Adopting a cooperative facade, we nurtured a secret cabal against her that led to delicious covert acts of rebellion.
 Yes, The Beast “taught” us a lot, but the lessons we learned were hidden from public view.

 Happily, the hidden curriculum can also be positive.
 Consider my very favorite teacher, Dr. Frederick Fuhr.
-The good doctor’s passion for history was contagious and his seventh grade class gave ancient times vitality and pertinence.
-But it was the hidden curriculum Dr. Fuhr “taught” for which I am most indebted.
+The good doctor’s passion for history was contagious; and his seventh grade class gave ancient times vitality and pertinence.
+But it is the hidden curriculum Dr. Fuhr “taught” for which I am most indebted.
 A childhood bout with polio left Dr. Fuhr a paraplegic.
 Paralyzed from his waist down, both his withered legs were encased from hip to arch in cumbersome steel braces.
 I still remember how they clicked and squeaked as, supported by crutches, he swung himself awkwardly down the hall.

 Despite his obvious lack of mobility and resultant vulnerability, however, no one disrupted Dr. Fuhr’s class.
 Ashamed to actively cooperate with anyone in authority, we students rationalized our good behavior on the grounds of physical intimidation.
 We assured one another that non-cooperation could be fatal because a lifetime of crutch use had caused Dr. Fuhr to develop phenomenal upper body strength.
-His shoulders were huge and it was rumored he could bend old-style steel soda bottle caps double using just thumb and forefinger, But Dr. Fuhr never touched a soul.
+His shoulders were huge and it was rumored he could bend steel soda bottle caps double using just thumb and forefinger, But Dr. Fuhr never touched a soul.
 The real reason we behaved was that most of us were awed, not by his physical strength, but by his moral courage.
 Reluctantly, we had concluded that such a brave man should not be troubled by our juvenile hijinks.

 Yes, it was the importance of true grit that was the hidden curriculum of Dr. Frederick Fuhr’s classes.
-I attended them more than forty years ago, but I still honor him for what he “taught” me though example.
+I attended them more than fifty years ago, but I still honor him for what he “taught” me though example.
 It was one of the most valuable lessons I have ever learned.

-The assessments we use reveal nothing of the learning derived from the hidden curriculum.
+Educational assessments, high stakes tests if you prefer, reveal nothing of the learning derived from the hidden curriculum.
 And that means we know very little about the most important things youngsters “learn” in school.
 If, for example, the “best” American schools match English public schools in turning out charlatans, the assessments we use would miss that entirely.